-Lana Russell is a creative producer, director and arts educator committed to developing new plays, reimagining classics, and propelling institutional artistic programming that is transformative, and community driven.
-She is dedicated to producing and directing theater that build bridges and reinventing creative processes to empower and serve the needs of artists and audiences across divides.
+Lana Russell is a creative producer, director and arts educator committed to developing new plays, reimagining classics, and propelling artistic programming that is transformative, courageous and community driven.
+She is dedicated to producing and directing theater that build bridges between story, form, artist and audience and reinventing creative processes to empower and serve the needs of all.

-She was the audience development associate at All For One Theater where she develops community based and educational programming and forms relationships with existing and first time theater audiences.
-She creates marketing campaigns that are both artist and community driven in addition to associate produces events, new play workshops and contributes to season planning.
-She also manages all marketing and communications.
+She was the audience development associate at All For One Theater where she developed community based and educational programming and formed relationships with existing and first time theater audiences.
+She created marketing campaigns that were both artist and audience driven in addition to associate producing events, new play workshops and contributed to season planning.
+She also managed all marketing and communications.

 She was the artistic associate and intern coordinator for Cape Cod Theater Project, producing four weeks of new play workshops and developing and managing the intern program, teaching classes and devising a community-based play.

 Lana has developed and directed plays with Primary Stages, The Lark, Marin Shakespeare, Goldfish Memory Productions, Cape Cod Theater Project, New Georges, Rattlestick, Gettysburg College, The New School MFA and BFA, The Public Theater of San Antonio, the [re]group, Tivoli Community Theater.
 She is a member of the Lincoln Center Theater Director’s Lab.
-Recent productions include: Vigils by Noah Haidle, Henry VI Part 3, Antlia Pneumatica by Anne Washburn and the world premiere of David L. Kimple’s Sink Florida Sink.
-In progress: interview project for the [re[group with female veterans overcoming sexual abuse in the military.
+Recent productions include: Vigils by Noah Haidle, Henry VI Part 3, Antlia Pneumatica by Anne Washburn, interview project for the [re}group with female veterans overcoming sexual abuse in the military.

 She has also developed and taught classes for Cape Cod Theater Project, PS218 after-school and is a freelance acting coach.